Training Diffusion Policies via Prior-Mapping Co-Evolution: Methodology

 \subsection{Latent--Generative Factorization}

-We formalize the disentangling principle through a latent--generative factorization of the policy:
+We formalize decoupling via a latent--generative factorization:

-Here, the encoder $\pi_{\theta}(\varepsilon \mid s)$ governs the agent's decision intent via a tractable latent distribution responsible for optimization and exploration.
-The decoder $\pi_{\phi}(a \mid s, \varepsilon)$ is the conditional action distribution induced by a generator $g_{\phi}$ (possibly implicit), which maps the state $s$ and latent variables $\varepsilon$ to concrete actions in the environment.

-Crucially, because policy gradients are computed only with respect to $\pi_\theta$, optimization remains stable and tractable even when $\pi_\phi$ has no explicit likelihood.
-Conversely, the decoder can adopt any high-capacity architecture---such as diffusion or flow matching---without compromising gradient tractability.
+The encoder $\pi_\theta(\varepsilon\mid s)$ is a tractable latent policy for optimization and exploration.
+The decoder $\pi_\phi(a\mid s,\varepsilon)$ is the conditional action distribution \emph{induced by the sampling rule} $a=g_\phi(s,\varepsilon)$ (often \emph{implicitly}, without a closed-form likelihood).
+Crucially, \textsc{GoRL} computes policy gradients only with respect to $\pi_\theta$; optimization therefore remains tractable even when the decoder has no explicit likelihood.

-\paragraph{Prior--transport view.} Eq.~(\ref{eq:factorization}) can be interpreted through a \emph{prior--transport} lens: the policy is decomposed into (i) a state-conditioned prior over latent variables and (ii) a conditional transport map.
-Specifically, the encoder $\pi_\theta(\varepsilon \mid s)$ specifies this learned prior in the latent space.
-The decoder, instantiated as a generator $g_\phi(s, \varepsilon)$, defines a transport map $\varepsilon \mapsto a$ that pushes the prior forward to the action distribution.
-From this perspective, policy learning optimizes the latent prior $\pi_\theta$, whereas decoder learning refines the transport map $g_\phi$ to realize high-reward actions from the latent intent.
+\paragraph{Prior--Transport View.} Equation~(\ref{eq:factorization}) admits a \emph{prior--transport} view: the encoder learns a state-conditioned prior in latent space, while the decoder $g_\phi$ learns a transport map $\varepsilon \mapsto a$ that pushes this prior forward to an expressive action distribution.
+Thus, policy learning updates the latent prior, whereas decoder learning refines the transport used for action synthesis.